openstack/ironic/doc/source/admin/drivers/irmc.rst

 * ``pci_gpu_devices``: number of gpu devices connected to the bare metal.

+Inspection can also set/unset node's traits with the following cpu type for iRMC driver:

+* ``CUSTOM_CPU_FPGA``: The bare metal contains fpga cpu type.

 .. note::

    * The disk size is returned only when eLCM License for FUJITSU PRIMERGY